What you need to know about your Denver homes plumbing pipes & sewer lines if it was built before 1978?

 1995

-Polybutylene (often abbreviated as PB) is a form of plastic that was used in residential plumbing systems from 1978 to 1995.
+Polybutylene (often abbreviated as PB) is a plastic used in residential plumbing systems from 1978 to 1995.
 Some experts believe as many as 10 million homes were built with these pipes.

 What year did plumbers start using PVC?

-PVC pipe began to be manufactured in the 1940s and was in wide use for Drain-Waste-Vent piping during the reconstruction of Germany and Japan following WWII.
+PVC pipe began to be manufactured in the 1940s and was widely used for Drain-Waste-Vent piping during the reconstruction of Germany and Japan following WWII.
 In the 1950s, plastics manufacturers in Western Europe and Japan began producing acrylonitrile butadiene styrene (ABS) pipe.

 After 25 years, cast iron pipes are prone to corrosion and will start deteriorating.

-Wear and tear is normal & expected in residential plumbing pipe systems, but it may be time to replace cast iron drain pipes after just 25 years.
-Cast Iron waste pipes should last anywhere between 50-100 years with proper care; however, they can also show signs of Deterioration following short periods without maintenance - this means homeowners must conduct routine inspections on their home's plumbing & sewer line' infrastructure every year!
+Wear and tear is normal & expected in residential plumbing systems, but it may be time to replace cast-iron drain pipes after just 25 years.
+Cast Iron waste pipes should last 50-100 years with proper care; however, they can deteriorate after short periods without maintenance.
+This means homeowners must conduct routine inspections of their home's plumbing & sewer line infrastructure every year.

-It is estimated that about 76 million homes in America have cast iron pipes that must be replaced.
-These 76 million homes risk severe plumbing problems.
-At a low estimated average of $10,000 per home, we are talking about $760 billion of damages and repairs that need to be made.
+An estimated 76 million homes in America have cast-iron pipes that must be replaced.
+These 76 million homes are at risk of severe plumbing problems.
+At a low estimated average of $10,000 per home, we are talking about $760 billion in damages and repairs.

 What happens to cast iron pipes over time?